islamsamy214/learning-kubernetes/README.md

 - A node can be deleted through a command: `kubectl delete node <node-name>`
 - A node can be accessed through a command: `kubectl get node <node-name>`
 - A node can be detailed accessed through a command: `kubectl describe node <node-name>`
+- A node consumption can be accessed through a command: `kubectl top node <node-name>`
 - A node can be accessed through a service.

 ### Pods